sean-scott/inventory-aspnetcore/README.md

 # About
-Inventory on ASP.NET Core 3, with Blazor!
+Inventory on ASP.NET Core 3!